adleris/MSPStreamMaths/README.md

 ## Testing

+# test_symbolic
+Take the derivative of a symbolic expression (sepcified in `f(x)`) and compare its numerical and symbolic derivates.

-When you're trying to test things with the test.py script, if you change the START, END, or NUM, you might have to change the noise value as well.
+When you're trying to test things with the test_symbolic.py script, if you change the START, END, or NUM, you might have to change the noise value as well.

+# test_graph
+Works with FastSLAM data and creates a graphical reporesentation of the data

-If you run fastslam and use the smooth.py test script, paste in the values of dxdt,dydt,dthetadt,x,y,thetaobtained to get a visualisation of the derivative and original values, with LPF applied.
+If you run fastslam and use the test_graph.py test script, paste in the values of dxdt,dydt,dthetadt,x,y,theta obtained to get a visualisation of the derivative and original values, with LPF applied.
 You can get the necessary fastslam values with:
 ````
 # at the start of the run